A state of suspension

-Owned by the same increasingly impoverished family until 1991, Chastleton remained essentially a time capsule and a hidden treasure-trove for nearly 400 years as the interiors and collection gradually yielded to the ravages of time.
+Owned by the same increasingly impoverished family for nearly 400 years until 1991, Chastleton remained a time capsule and hidden treasure-trove as the interiors and collection gradually yielded to the ravages of time.

-The house is considered one of the finest and perfectly proportioned country houses of the early 17th century.
-Built as a statement of wealth and power by a prosperous wool merchant, during the early reign of King James I.
+Chastleton House was built between 1607 and 1612 and, with its beautiful garden, is a fantastic example and survivor of a bygone age.
+It is considered one of the finest and perfectly proportioned country houses of the early 17th century and was built as a statement of wealth and power by a prosperous wool merchant, Walter Jones.

 Chastleton is a place which has always had a greater store of myths than money.
 Walter Jones set the precedent by fabricating a grander ancestry for himself, his family having become rich through success in the booming cloth trade.

 In its sophisticated architecture, its lavish interiors and its advanced garden layout, Chastleton was meant to demonstrate how far its owner had climbed he social hierarchy.

 Yet Walter’s heirs never rose above the status of county gentry, maybe because of their commitment to lost causes: they were Royalists then Jacobites.

 Family legend goes that Irene Whitmore Jones, owner of Chastleton in the 1930s and 1940s, was fond of telling visitors in the late 40s that her family had lost all their money ‘in the war’ – by which she meant not the recent world war but the Civil War 300 years earlier!